Physics informed neural networks for continuum micromechanics: Physics informed neural networks for linear elasticity

 \subsection{Loss scaling}

-The quantities of the governing equations in \autoref{sec:governing_equations}, namely the spatial location $\bm{x}$, the stress $\bm{\sigma}(\bm{x})$, the displacement $\bm{u}(\bm{x})$ as well as the material parameters $\lambda(\bm{x})$ and $\mu(\bm{x})$, have large differences in their respective absolute values.
+The quantities of the governing equations in \autoref{sec:governing_equations}, namely the spatial location $\bm{x}$, the stress $\bm{\sigma}(\bm{x})$, the displacement $\bm{u}(\bm{x})$ as well as the material parameters $\lambda(\bm{x})$ and $\mu(\bm{x})$ \ah{have large differences} in their respective absolute values.
 Whereas the displacement is typically in the range of $u_{\bullet}<< 1$ mm, the material parameters lie in the order of $(\lambda, \mu)>> 10^3$ MPa.
 These discrepancies lead to difficulties during optimization of the loss function $\mathcal{L}_{PINN}$ in \autoref{eq:loss_el_pinn}.
 To overcome this problem, the values mentioned above are rescaled internally to lie in a common order, before calculating the loss terms.
 This also applies to boundary conditions.
 Every quantity is divided by a respective constant, such that

-The rescaled entities used for calculation, denoted by $\hat{\bullet}$, need to be scaled back again into it's natural range during prediction, to yield quantitatively correct results.
+The rescaled entities used for calculation, denoted by $\hat{\bullet}$, need to be scaled back again into \ah{its} natural range during prediction, to yield quantitatively correct results.
 Typically, the scaling factors $\bullet_c$ are chosen to be the maximum value of the entity under consideration with respect to the domain $\Omega$ in \autoref{eq:domain}.
-Note that the scaling only effects the weighting of the different loss terms, thus impacts sole the optimization dynamics, but not the dynamics of the PDE and the spatial derivatives involved.
+Note that the scaling only \ah{affects} the weighting of the different loss terms, thus impacts sole the optimization dynamics, but not the dynamics of the PDE and the spatial derivatives involved. \ah{This is because we consider a linear PDE in \autoref{sec:pinn_meca}.
+The obtained solution fields depend qualitatively on the microstructure, the material \ah{parameters'} phase contrast of the different materials involved and the specific kind of boundary condition in the BVP.
+Quantitatively the solution fields depend on the values of the single material parameters and the boundary condition applied.
+Once solved, the solution field can be scaled as needed.
+This parametrization enables generalization to different boundary condition values.}

 \textit{Remark:} For the sake of simplicity, along this work the unscaled quantities were used throughout the text and formulae.
 The rescaling is only used internally during loss calculation.
 For large material contrasts, the proposed PINN method cannot converge without loss scaling.